tangshuang/etx/README.md

 Callback function parameters:

 - e: a object which have some information about current event
-  - target: event name which passed by `emit`,
+  - target: event name which passed by `emit`
-  - event: event name which passed by `on`,
+  - event: event name which passed by `on`
-  - callback: event callback,
+  - callback: event callback
-  - priority: event priority,
+  - priority: event priority
+  - broadcast: is broadcasting?
   - preventDefault: function, when invoked, the left callbacks of current event will not run
   - stopPropagation: fuction, when invoked, callbacks of children's and parents' will not run, not contains roots' callbacks
   - stopImmediatePropagation: function, preventDefault + stopPropagation, and roots' callbacks will not run
-  - stack: code stack, you can use it for debug,
+  - stack: code stack, you can use it for debug
 - ...args: which passed by `emit`

 **event name rules**